radiac/sphinx-gitref/README.md

 Key features:

-* Check code references are up to date
+* Check code referenced in documentation still exists
+* Hashes code and alerts when something has changed
 * Link to source code on github
 * Incorporate into tests or git hooks